 Since 2014, we have been setting aside time the second week of February for Locked in Solidarity, as CCDA’s National Awareness & Action Day on Mass Incarceration.
 This year we have expanded Locked in Solidarity to a week long opportunity for us to create the space needed to listen to stories of people in our communities who are directly impacted, to learn about the greater impact of mass incarceration, to pray, and to engage public sector officials who have the power and position to impact change.

-We invite you to join us by hosting an events in your community throughout this week.
+We invite you to join us by hosting events in your community throughout this week of action.

 Locked in Solidarity 2018 will begin Sunday, February 4th and conclude Saturday, February 10th.